 Nova Scotia Demographics

-Nova Scotia’s population of just over 930 000 makes it one of Canada’s smallest provinces in terms of population.
+Nova Scotia's population of nearly 1 million makes it one of Canada's smallest provinces in terms of population.
 However, due to its smaller land area, the province actually has the 2nd highest population density of any Canadian province, exceeded only by Prince Edward Island.
 A large proportion of Nova Scotians choose to live in the capital of Halifax and its surrounding suburbs.